alexeagleson/template-react-component-library/README.md

 * NPM (NPM is installed when you install Node.js on your machine)
 * Installing packages (presume you know how to add packages to a Javascript project with `npm install`)
 * Bash terminal (or another terminal you are comfortable with for running commands)
+* Git (we will be creating a git repository on our machine and publishing it to Github, though all instructions will be provided on how to follow along)
 * React (how to create simple components using JSX)
 * Typescript (how to create an object interface with simple properties)